Blinken signals U.S. support for Ukraine with border meeting | MarketScreener

 NATO members are providing military aid to Ukraine, much of it passing through Poland.
 But it has declined Ukrainian demands to enforce a no-fly zone over the country, saying this could provoke a much broader and even more dangerous conflict.

-Russia describes its actions as "a special military operation", not an invasion, and says its aim is to disarm Ukraine, counter what it views as NATO aggression and capture Ukrainian leaders it calls neo-Nazis.
+Russia describes its actions as "a special military operation" whose aim is to disarm Ukraine, counter what it views as NATO aggression and capture Ukrainian leaders it calls neo-Nazis.

 (Reporting by Simon Lewis; Editing by Gareth Jones)